FAQs

 -

-No, they are powered by two AI models for maximum accuracy.
+No, they are powered by three AI models for maximum accuracy.
 Objector empowers individuals and communities with affordable tools to challenge property planning applications, without paying consultancy fees.
 This service does not constitute professional planning advice, and we do not warrant the accuracy, completeness, or suitability of any AI-generated analysis.

 Before relying on our outputs in formal objections or submissions, you should satisfy yourself—or seek advice from a qualified solicitor or planning professional—as to their accuracy and relevance.